Chronicles of Ancient Darkness: Wolfbane

-We return to Torak and Renn as they hunt Naiginn, a human (known as a Shadeless) who is bound to the spirit of a frost demon, marking him as a dangerous enemy since his appearance in Skin Taker.
+The story returns to Torak and Renn as they hunt Naiginn, a human (known as a Shadeless) who is bound to the spirit of a frost demon, marking him as a dangerous enemy since his appearance in Skin Taker.
 Naiginn consumes the souls of others to increase his power, and the most radiant soul he seeks is that of Wolf, Torak's loyal four-legged brother, bonded to him since the first book when Torak saved Wolf as a cub.

 On learning that Naiginn intends to harm Wolf, Torak and Renn hurry to the den and find the pack under attack.
 Wolf pursues the retreating Naiginn; this marks a turning point in the plot and prompts Torak and Renn to track Wolf and confront Naiginn.
+Wolf runs to the Sea, getting stuck on an iceberg which breaks off and leaves him adrift at Sea.